 Industrial logistics of the future

+Changes in the team and adaptions of the rules of the league in 2018 made it necessary to restructure and re-implement major parts of our ROS software implementations.
+Goals were to simplify and modularize the structure for making debugging easier and to enhance mainly the robustness of the software system.
+The new software stack was used and tested in the RoboCup German Open and World Championship 2019, achieving 3rd and 4th place respectively.
 The Corona Pandemic in 2020, which meant cancellation of all events, gave us time to develop and build our own robotic platform.
 We also introduced a new robotic arm.
 In 2021 we were able to participate in the virtual RoboCup World Championship 2021 with completely new hardware.
-The focus for now is to ensure robustness and safety of the developed robot in the first place, aiming to have a reliable, competitive and well performing system in the 2022 events and in the future.
+The focus for now is to ensure robustness and safety of the developed robot in the first place, aiming to have a reliable, competitive and well performing system in the 2023 events and in the future.